Kawanishi E15K Shiun: Operational history

-Despite these problems, the E15K1 was ordered into limited production as the Navy Type 2 High-speed Reconnaissance Seaplane Shiun Model 11.
-Six prototype and service trial E15Ks were built and evaluated from 1941-42.
-Production finally got underway in 1943, but the first operational E15K1s did not enter service until April 30, 1944, when six were assigned to the 12th Reconnaissance Squadron of the 61st Air Flotilla.
+Despite the development problems, the E15K1 was ordered into limited production as the Navy Type 2 High-speed Reconnaissance Seaplane Shiun Model 11.
+Six prototype and service trial E15Ks were built and evaluated between 1941 and 1942.
+Quantity production of the type finally got underway in 1943.
+However, the first operational E15K1s did not enter service until 30 April 1944, at which point six aircraft were assigned to the 12th Reconnaissance Squadron of the 61st Air Flotilla.

-On June 1, the first of its Shiuns arrived at Palau Island in the South Pacific.
+On 1 June 1944, the first Shiuns arrived at Palau Island in the South Pacific.
 By that time, new Allied fighters of much higher performance, specifically the Grumman F6F Hellcat, had entered service.
-Compounding Japanese crews' undoubted frustration, when under attack, the Shiun's main float jettison mechanism, which had been wind-tunnel tested but never tried on an actual airplane prior to manufacture, failed to work in combat.
-Coupled with high maintenance and other mechanical issues, further production was cancelled in February 1944, with only fifteen Shiun completed - including the six prototypes.
+Furthermore, the Shiun's main float jettison mechanism, which had been wind tunnel-tested but never trialled on an actual aircraft prior to manufacture, failed to work in combat conditions, contributing to the aircraft being downed due to being too slow while the float was still attached.
+Armed with only a 7.7 mm machine gun while lacking armour and possessing unprotected fuel tanks, the type proved to be no match for Allied fighters.
+Coupled with high maintenance and other mechanical issues experienced, further production of the type was cancelled in February 1944, leading to only fifteen Shiun ever being completed - including the six prototypes.